 Lead Paint Violation

-A lead paint violation is the City’s warning that peeling paint in an apartment may contain lead and must be corrected quickly by the owner using approved, lead‑safe methods.
-It could be treated as an immediately hazardous problem.
+A lead paint violation is a warning from the City that peeling paint in an apartment may have lead in it and must be fixed quickly by the owner using safe methods for working with lead paint.
+The City can treat this as an immediately hazardous condition because it can seriously harm people’s health, especially children.

 Important information

-If HPD* housing inspectors find peeling lead paint or other lead hazards in a covered pre‑1960 apartment where a child under six lives or spends many hours, they can issue a Local Law 1 lead paint Class C violation.
-This means the owner is legally required to fix the lead hazard in a lead‑safe way (usually with certified contractors and dust testing) or HPD can step in, do the work and than place a lien and penalties on the property tax bill.
+If HPD* housing inspectors find peeling paint or other lead hazards in a covered pre‑1960 apartment where a child under six lives or regularly spends many hours, they can issue a Local Law 1 lead paint Class C violation.
+When this happens, the owner is legally required to remove the lead hazard using approved, lead‑safe methods (often with certified contractors and dust clearance testing), or HPD may hire its own contractors, do the work, and then place a lien and extra penalties on the property tax bill.

 In New York City, a Local Law 1 lead paint Class C violation usually gives the owner only a short deadline (often about 21 days) to complete certified lead‑safe work and pass dust clearance tests.
 If the owner does not finish this work on time, HPD can send its own contractors to do emergency lead abatement and then place an Emergency Repair Program (ERP) lien on the property tax bill, in addition to civil penalties.
 Because of the serious health risk and lender requirements, open lead paint violations can also make it hard to sell or refinance a building until the lead hazards are fully remediated and HPD’s records show the violation was corrected.